 - You may make up to 5 partial payments.
 The 5th payment must pay the taxes in full.

-- Any balance remaining after the February deadline will accrue penalty and interest.
+- Any balance remaining after the February deadline will accrue interest.

 - Any balance remaining March 31st of the following tax year will be sent to Chancery Court, in accordance with State Law.